kshedden/seqmatch/README.md

 Some parameters can be configured in the `config.json` file:

+* ReadFileName: A file containing sequencing reads in fastq format.

+* GeneFileName: A file containing gene sequences.
+This can be produced by the `prep_target` script, or by other means.
+It is a Snappy-compressed text file in which each row contains a gene sequence (and nothing else).

+* GeneIdFile: A file containing gene id's.
+This is produced by the `prep_target` script, or can be produced by some other means.
+Each row contains a gene identifier.
+The rows align 1-1 with the rows of `GeneFileName`.
+The file should be compressed with Snappy.

+* WindowWidth: The width of a window that must match exactly.

+* Windows: The left edges of windows, one of which must match exactly.

 * MinDinuc: The minum number of distinct dinucleotides that must be present in a read (or it is dropped).
 This eliminates uninformative matches that take a lot of space and time to enumerate.

 * PMatch: The proportion (between 0 and 1) of bases in a gene sequence that need to match the read.

+* BloomSize: The number of bits in the Bloom filter.
+Should be around two times greater than `NumHash` times the number of gene sequences.

+* NumHash: The number of hashes used in the Bloom filter.

 __Next steps__